Well, of course he isn't. That isn't really investing.

 7. Don't panic when you lose money - you should expect this on occasion.

-Fake investing, on the other hand, is similar demarcated by distinct characteristics:
+Fake investing, on the other hand, is similarly demarcated by distinct characteristics:

 They are two diametrically opposed view on investing.
 The real investors - the successful ones - follow the first path, seeking real values in real investments.
+Real Investment are companies that create wealthby taking some raw materials, whether it be labor or physical materials, and then transforming it into a product or service worth more than the cost of raw materials.
 And usually these investors become very wealthy, over time, and are people you have never heard of.
 They do not appear on television, touting their schemes or stocks.
+They do not run for President or star in a "reality show."
 These are the quiet millionaires - and billionaires.

 Real investing isn't sexy, nor is it very interesting.
 You have to look at a company and see what it does, how it makes its money, how it looks to shape up for the long-term, whether it is undervalued, and whether it is profitable - or could be made so.
 You go in, you buy the stock, you hold it for a long time, and you make money the old-fashioned way.
 The company sells a product that represents a creation of wealth from labor or raw materials.
 They make money, pay their bills, pay dividends.